simpliaelectronics/compact-hw/imxrt1052/DATASHEET.md

 | SD        | 1   | I/O          |
 | CSI       | 1   | I/O          |
 | RMII/MDIO | 1   | I/O          |

+## Security

+### Processor security
+Security functions are enabled and accelerated by the following hardware:
+* High Assurance Boot (HAB)
+* Data Co-Processor (DCP):
+	* AES-128, ECB, and CBC mode
+	* SHA-1 and SHA-256
+	* CRC-32
+* Bus Encryption Engine (BEE)
+	* AES-128, ECB, and CTR mode
+	* On-the-fly QSPI Flash decryption
+* True random number generation (TRNG)
+* Secure Non-Volatile Storage (SNVS)
+	* Secure real-time clock (RTC)
+	* Zero Master Key (ZMK)
+* Secure JTAG Controller (SJC)

+### Secure element
+The [EdgeLock SE050](https://www.nxp.com/products/security-and-authentication/authentication/edgelock-se050-plug-trust-secure-element-family-enhanced-iot-security-with-maximum-flexibility:SE050) product family of Plug & Trust devices offers enhanced Common Criteria EAL 6+ based security, for unprecedented protection against the latest attack scenarios.
+This ready-to-use secure element for IoT devices provides a root of trust at the IC level and delivers real end-to-end security – from edge to cloud – without the need to write security code.

+* Common Criteria EAL 6+ certified up to OS level as a safe environment to run pre-installed NXP IoT applets, supporting full encrypted communications and secured lifecycle management
+* RSA & ECC functionalities, high key length and future proof curves, for example, brainpool, Edwards, and Montgomery
+* AES & 3DES encryption and decryption
+* HMAC, CMAC, SHA-1, SHA-224/256/384/512 operations
+* HKDF, MIFARE® KDF, PRF (TLS-PSK)
+* Support of main TPM functionalities
+* Secured flash user memory up to 50kB

+By default when a part number with security is selected the SE050C2 version is installed on the module.
+This art number has support for all crypto algorithms available in the SE050 platform as described in [AN12436](https://www.nxp.com/docs/en/application-note/AN12436.pdf).

 # Connector description
 SDK software makes the pin configuration described in the table.
 Other configurations are possible just changing processor pin muxing.